ModularSoftAU/website/docs/products/zander/configuration.md

 ```

 ### Features
-The features file allows you to pick and choose what you want to use for you community.
+The features file allows you to pick and choose what you want to use for your community.

 #### features.json